 Right to a Paper Copy of This Notice – You have the right to a paper copy of this Notice.
 You may ask us to give you a copy of this Notice at any time.
 Even if you have agreed to receive this Notice electronically, you are still entitled to a paper copy of this Notice.

-You may obtain a copy of this Notice at our website.
+You may obtain a copy of this Notice by clicking here to download from our website.

 To obtain additional paper copies of this Notice, please contact Barlow’s Privacy Officer.